 However, there are several organisations which provide rigorous audits of UK umbrella companies.

-The FCSA is an industry-run body which undertakes audits on its members to demonstrate that they comply with UK tax law.
 Members also sign up to a professional code of conduct.
 Most of the well-known names in the contracting world are FCSA members.

 Professional Passport also provides professional audits to umbrella providers.